 On average, about nine tropical cyclones form in the South Pacific tropics between November and April.
-Three or four of these leave the tropics and nearly all of them undergo a marked transformation to a mid-latitude depression – a completely different weather system – before they reach New Zealand.
-For a while after this extra-tropical transition, the system may be referred to as “low formerly cyclone so-and-so”.
-At this stage of its life, the system may still have considerable potential for severe weather, despite its name change – for example, the low that was formerly tropical cyclone Bola, in March 1988.
+Three or four of these leave the tropics and nearly all of them undergo a marked transformation to a mid-latitude cyclone – a completely different weather system – before they reach New Zealand.
+For a while after this extra-tropical transition, the system may be referred to as “cyclone so-and-so” (i.e. dropping the word "tropical").
+At this stage of its life, the system may still have considerable potential for severe weather, despite its name change – for example, Cyclone Bola, in March 1988.
 So, how does this extra-tropical transition take place?
 When a well-developed tropical cyclone reaches its peak in the heart of the tropics, it has an eye.
 The eye is often fairly cloud-free, nearly circular, and surrounded by a ring of very active thunderstorms.
 In the early and middle parts of their lives, tropical cyclones stand up quite vertically in the atmosphere, like large columns.

 Infra-red satellite image for 10pm 02 February 2011 (New Zealand Daylight Time); this image displays colour-coded cloud top temperature.
 Tropical cyclone Yasi is just about to make landfall on the Cassowary Coast of northern Queensland.